- You can block hundreds of trackers during a typical browsing session using a popular secure web browser such as Tor Browser or Epic Privacy Browser.

 - Private browsing modes for search engines are less secure than private web browsers, but they are an option for tasks such as casual business surfing.

 Browsing the web can open your company to an assortment of security dangers.
-In a typical browsing session, visiting even a well-known site such as CNN.com, you can expose your search preferences, enable cookies (and other tracking methods), and even expose sensitive data stored on your local computer.
+In a typical browsing session, by visiting even a well-known site such as CNN.com, you can reveal your search preferences, enable cookies (and other tracking methods) and even expose sensitive data stored on your computer.

 1. Tor Browser

 Here's the main takeaway about private browsing: If you don't download the browser itself, it's probably not secure.
 Adding a Chrome add-on or using a private search engine like those mentioned below help, but you could still be exposing your private company data.
 The Tor Browser makes sure that is not possible.
 Completely anonymous, the Tor Browser uses a distributed network to anonymize your IP address.
 A downside is that this browser is not as compatible with or as reliable as Google Chrome or Mozilla Firefox.